NEVADA DIVORCE BASICS AND OVERVIEW

 - Time Frame: After the papers are filed with the court it normally takes one to two weeks for an uncontested divorce to be granted after the papers are filed with the court.
 When the other party is personally served, divorce normally takes six weeks.

-- Statute Statutes: Nevada Revised Statures, Chapter 25.
+- State Statutes: Nevada Revised Statures, Chapter 25.

 - Name of Action: Complaint for Divorce.